TosbackCgusBridge-Bot/CGUs-versions/Kraftfoods/Privacy Policy.md

 Send to a Friend

 We may give you the opportunity to tell your friends about features or information on our website.
-If you take advantage of our Send to a Friend option, we ask you for your friendâs and your first name and e-mail addresses to send the information to them that you requested.
-We donât keep or use your friendâs e-mail address for any other purpose.
+If you take advantage of our Send to a Friend option, we ask you for your friend’s and your first name and e-mail addresses to send the information to them that you requested.
+We don’t keep or use your friend’s e-mail address for any other purpose.

 Other Site Features